Track mileage automatically

 Get startedEmployees’ Guide to Travel Expenses

-Employers generally pay for your travel expenses when you are traveling as part of your job.
+When you travel as part of your job, employers generally pay for the travel expenses.
 They may be covered at the time of the expense by providing an allowance, an employee credit card, or a prepaid card.
-However, some businesses may have you pay the expenses and then reimburse you.
+However, some businesses may have you pay the expenses and reimburse you after.

 IRS rules on travel expenses